A few years ago, two important papers from the Birthplace team helped us to unpack some labour progress myths.

 Then, just a few days later, The effect of maternal age and planned place of birth on intrapartum outcomes in healthy women with straightforward pregnancies: secondary analysis of the Birthplace national prospective cohort study (Li et al 2014) was published in BMJ Open.

 These papers are important for lots of reasons.
-Here’s what I wrote in a blog post at the time:
+Here’s what I wrote at the time:

 “I was particularly interested to read the latest paper because I have recently been thinking a lot about the issue of alleged poor uterine contractility in women who are larger and/or older than average.